American Heart (Benson Boone album)

 American Heart is the second studio album by American singer-songwriter Benson Boone, released on June 20, 2025, through Night Street and Warner Records.
-It was preceded by the release of the singles "Sorry I'm Here for Someone Else", "Mystical Magical", and the promotional "Momma Song".
-A music video for "Mr Electric Blue" premiered along with the album, and was later promoted as its third single.
-To support the album, Boone embarked on the American Heart World Tour from August to November 2025.
+It was preceded by the release of the singles "Sorry I'm Here for Someone Else", "Mystical Magical", and "Momma Song".
+A music video for "Mr Electric Blue" premiered along with the album, and was later promoted as its fourth single.
+To support the album, Boone embarked on the American Heart World Tour, from August 2025 to March 2026, and on the Wanted Man Tour, from July to September 2026.

 The album received mixed reviews from music critics; some praised Boone's vocal performance and the album's overall sound, while other felt that it was rushed and formulaic.
 Commercially, American Heart topped the charts in Australia and New Zealand.
 It debuted at number two on the US Billboard 200 with 61,000 album-equivalent units, becoming Boone's second top-ten album in the United States.

 Background and promotion

 On March 11, 2025, Rolling Stone reported that Benson Boone was in the process of finishing up an album, then tentatively titled American Heart.
 He admitted that he was ready to move beyond his biggest song "Beautiful Things" (2024) and that he wanted to prove that there is more to him, stating that he had "never believed so much in a body of work" before.
 Written over the course of 17 days with Jack LaFrantz, the album was inspired by Bruce Springsteen and Americana music, with Boone intending it to have "a little more of a retro vibe".
 On April 11, Boone announced American Heart at the Coachella 2025 festival and performed "Young American Heart".
 He also revealed the album's cover artwork, which sees him standing in front of an American flag.
 Pitchforks Jeremy D. Larson described it as "the movie poster for Zack Snyder's lost Bruce Springsteen biopic."
 To support the album, Boone embarked on the American Heart World Tour, beginning in August 2025 and concluding in November 2025.
 On September 26, 2025, "Mr Electric Blue" was released as a single in Italy ahead of the tour's European leg.
+"Man in Me" was released to an Italian radio on January 2, 2026, as the fifth single from the album.